-$$mMeas : (t : \mathbb{N}) \rightarrow X t \rightarrow Double{+}$$
+mMeas : $(t : \mathbb{N}) \to X t \to Double+$

 The idea is that mMeas t x represents how much decisions in state x (at step t) do matter: the larger, the more the decisions in x matter.
 For the time being, assume that mMeas t x takes values between zero and one.
 Under which conditions shall we require it to be zero?
 Certainly, we would like mMeas t x to be zero whenever only one option is available to the decision maker in x: